Acts 2017

 Media File

 In Jerusalem, Paul meets with James and the elders who discuss how to address the rumors that Paul is teaching a new religion.
-They decide that he will consecrate himself along with others who are coming to the end of their Nazerite vows and that he will publicly sacrifice in the Temple.
+They decide that he will consecrate himself along with others who are coming to the end of their Nazarite vows and that he will publicly sacrifice in the Temple.
 This includes a discussion of Paul's attitude toward Moses.

 • Acts 22-24, Paul Before the Council